A handy guide to Moon Pages

 If the horizon in the moonrise/moonset direction is at a higher altitude than that of the observer, moonrise will be later and moonset earlier than listed (and the reverse: on a high mountain where the horizon is below the observer, the moonrise will be earlier and moonset later than listed).

 The Earth's atmosphere refracts the incoming light from the Moon in such a way that the Moon is visible longer than it would be without an atmosphere.
 The refraction depends on atmospheric pressure and temperature.
-Our calculations use the standard atmospheric pressure of 101.325 pascal and temperature of 15°C or 59°F. A higher atmospheric pressure, or lower temperature than the standard, means more refraction and the moonrise will be earlier and moonset later.
+Our calculations use the atmospheric pressure of 101.325 kPa (kilopascals) and temperature of 15 °C or 59 °F defined by the International Standard Atmosphere (ISA) model.
+A higher atmospheric pressure, or lower temperature than the standard, means more refraction and the moonrise will be earlier and moonset later.
 In most cases, however, this would affect the rising and setting times by less than a minute.
 Near the North and South Poles this could have greater impact because of low temperatures and the slow rate of the Moon's rising and setting.

 Because the Moon revolves around the Earth, its position in the sky relative to the Sun changes rapidly.
 Within a 24-hour period, its horizontal position, relative to the Sun, changes by about 12 degrees in a counterclockwise direction.
 In most cases, this causes the moonrise and moonset to occur later than the day before.
 As the time between moonrise occurrences is more than 24 hours, there are days when the Moon does not rise so the event does not occur until the day after.